FOR IMMEDIATE RELEASE

 Other unique aspects of Penn Medicine's breast centers include one of the nation's most advanced cancer risk evaluation programs, and research in novel treatments including therapeutic vaccines and drugs to attack the most aggressive, inherited forms of breast cancer.
 The centers also offer psychosocial and nutrition counseling and access to a robust survivorship care program that addresses post-cancer issues including late effects of chemotherapy drugs and the painful and debilitating arm-swelling condition lymphedema that often follows breast cancer surgery.

-Watch Dr. Sataloff discuss the Integrated Breast Center at the Joan Karnell Cancer Center's recent NAPBC Accreditation
+Watch Dr. Sataloff discuss the Integrated Breast Center at the Abramson Cancer Center at Pennsylvania Hospital's recent NAPBC Accreditation

 Watch Dr. Czerniecki discuss the Abramson Cancer Center's Rena Rowan Breast Center's recent NAPBC Accreditation